The Beginning - Discovering our Nomad Genes

 Rainbow Springs SP, near Dunnellon, FL., one of the amazing springs in this part of Florida where huge volumes (4 million gallons/day) of water flow out of the ground.
 Suzie remembers visiting here, when this place was still a tourist attraction (before Disneyworld).

 Manatee Springs SP, near Chiefland, FL.
 We viewed manatees relaxing in the warm (72 degree) water that flows from this spring.
-The shapes in the water in the middle of the picture are manatees.
+The shapes in the water in the middle of the picture are manatees

 Ochlockonee River SP, near Sopchopy, FL, a place with wide expanses of pine forest with a carpet of saw palmetto and wire grass on the banks of a wide river.